ML-DSA-65 · FIPS 204 · Patent Pending · Filed 2026-05-08

 The logs are being captured now.

-Adversaries with state-level resources are storing signed traffic today on the assumption that a cryptographically-relevant quantum computer arrives inside the audit-log retention window.
-AI inference logs — which name the model, the prompt, and the output — are among the highest-value targets for retroactive forgery.
+State-level attackers are storing signed traffic today, betting that a quantum computer strong enough to break it will exist before your audit log retention window closes.
+AI inference logs name the model, the prompt, and the output, which makes them one of the highest-value targets for this kind of after-the-fact forgery.

 The migration takes years.

-NIST's own published guidance assumes a multi-year cryptographic transition.
+NIST's own guidance assumes a multi-year switch.
 Google's published timeline targets 2029 for full migration.
-Software-signing requirements under CNSA 2.0 begin in 2025.
-The inference layer is the one place still routinely signing with Ed25519 — which means it is the one place still creating fresh harvestable traffic every second.
+Software signing requirements under CNSA 2.0 start in 2025.
+The inference layer is still the one place routinely signing with Ed25519, which means it's still generating fresh data that can be captured and broken later.

 blog.google · PQC migration timeline